 Nevada Bugs & Butterflies

-I'm on the board of directors for this environmental education non-profit founded in 2012.
+I was a member of the board of directors for this environmental education non-profit when I lived in Reno, 2012-2016.
 We run a native butterfly house and gardens which are FREE to the public when the season's right, and throughout the year you'll find our intrepid founders all over the Reno area with their traveling arthropod petting zoo.
 Nevada Bugs & Butterflies has been a great outlet for thinking about how people of all ages can be engaged with the natural world, as well as learning about the ways that environmental education can be supported in our state and community.